Elma Global - second passport and second cititzenship

 Legal Fees and Additional Costs

-Elma Global charges a fixed fee of EUR 12,000 per single applicant and EUR 15,000 per family with up to three dependents (applicant, his wife, and two children).
-In case applicants are not planning immediate relocation they will be expected to make two visits to Malta (one to apply for visa-stickers, another to get visa stickers and apply for PR-cards).
+For assistance with residence permits Elma Global charges a fixed fee of EUR 12,000 per single applicant and EUR 15,000 per family with up to three dependents (applicant, his wife, and two children).
+In case applicants are not planning immediate relocation, they will be expected to make two visits to Malta (one to apply for visa-stickers, another to get visa stickers and apply for PR-cards).
 The visits will entail additional costs and expenses (air tickets, hotels, etc).

-Questions and Answers Regarding Immigration to Malta (Under Permanent Residence Scheme) and Regarding Incorporation of Maltese Companies:
+Questions and Answers Regarding Immigration to Malta (Under Global Residence Programme 2013) and Regarding Incorporation of Maltese Companies:

 Question: We are interested in incorporation of Maltese Company for international purposes.
-Can this be combined with acquiring Permanent Residence in Malta based on fixed annual tax EUR 4,200?
-And further, in case our Maltese Company becomes not only international but becomes also local (having source of income also in Malta), in that case will Permanent Residence in Malta still possible under the mentioned tax arrangement?
+Can this be combined with acquiring Residence in Malta based on fixed annual tax EUR 15,000?
+Further, in case our Maltese Company becomes not only international but becomes also local (having source of income also in Malta), in that case will Residence in Malta still possible under the mentioned tax arrangement?

 Answer: This is correct.
-In your case you must apply for Permanent Residency separately.
-But when the applications are approved you will be able to use the same property as long as the rent or price is at the minimum level required by law (EUR 415 per month each applicant with regards to rent, or EUR 75,000 each applicant with regards to purchase).
+In your case, you must apply for Residency separately.
+But when the applications are approved you will be able to use the same property as long as the rent or price is at the minimum level required by law (EUR 9,600 per year each applicant with regards to rent, or EUR 275,000 each applicant with regards to purchase).
 I hope the answer is helpful.

 Answer: Incorporation of Maltese company or purchase of a business in Malta does not give a possibility for non-EU nationals to apply for residence permit.
 Non-EU nationals can get a residence permit in Malta provided that they have a non-Maltese source of income and provided that they are not going to be employed in Malta.
 This immigration scheme was elaborated for high net worth individuals only.

-If you have any questions regarding immigration to Malta or wish to use our legal assistance in obtaining permanent residency in Malta contact us today
+If you have any questions regarding immigration to Malta or wish to use our legal assistance in obtaining permanent residency or citizenship-by-investment in Malta, contact us today

 Pay a special attention to the following publications: